bwRavencl/ControllerBuddy/README.md

   - Dual Sense (with special support for the touchpad, haptic feedback and lightbar)
   - etc. (to check if your controller is supported please refer to the [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB) project)
 - Supported operating systems:
-  - Windows x64 (local / client / server)
+  - Windows / Linux (local / client / server)
   - macOS (only server - no binaries provided!)
-  - Linux (only server - no binaries provided!)
 - Language support for:
   - English
   - German